github-xiaogang/woodpecker/plugin.md

 ---
-layout: default
+layout: plugin
 ---

-Woodpecker provide a communication channel between mac client and app, and defines the way they talk to each other, according the rule, we can custom a plugin very easily.
+### WoodPecker provide a communication channel between mac client and app, and defines the way they talk to each other, according the rule, we can custom a plugin very easily.